UMM-CSci-3403-Fall-2017/lab-0-git-shell-programming-intro-xaivteev/README.md

 separate step, untar, the test is likely to fail since you’ll end up with a `.tar` file instead of a `.tgz` file. _So you should use the appropriate `tar` flags that uncompress and untar in a single step._

+The tests also assume that your script generates _no_ "extraneous" output.
+If, for example, you use the `-v` flag with `tar`, you'll generate a bunch of output that will cause some of the tests to fail.
+You may want to have "extra" output as a debugging tool while you're working on the script, but you'll need to remove all that to get the tests to pass.
+This is consistent with standard practice in Unix shell programming, where most commands provide little to no output if things went fine, making it much easier for you to chain them together into more complex behaviors.

 ## Second script: Clean up a big directory

 Your goal here is to get the tests in `tests.bats` to pass.
 For this you should write a bash script named `big_clean.sh` that: